 This festival takes place in Paris at the hippodrome of Parislongchamps.
 It was created in 1999 and the goal of this event was to raise money to help to cure the disease AIDS.

 We can have all styles of music during this French festival.
 The artists coming to the French music event accept to be paid a little bit less than usual for their participation.
 It is now in France, one of the biggest French festivals with around 200,000 participants.

 This French music festival takes place in the beautiful city of Arras in the North.
 You can enjoy the music beginning of July.
 The artists coming to this festival are mainstream but mainstream does not mean it is always bad music 🙂

 Need some sun, beach, and music?
 This French music festival is perfect for you!
 The Electrobeach Music Festival as known as EMF in France is an EDM French music festival that takes place on the Mediterranean coast in Barcarès.
 There are around 100,000 people coming to this festival during Bastille day (For 3 days).

 This French music festival takes place in Brittany in the town of Carhaix-Plouguer.
 It was created in 1992 and it is now the major music event in France with around 205,000 tickets sold.
 The line-up and the style are similar to the Main Square Festival.
 Artists like Petit Biscuit played there (Learn more about this French artist).

-Located in between Luxembourg and Belgium in the northeast of France, in Charleville Mezière.
+Located between Luxembourg and Belgium in the northeast of France, in Charleville Mezière.
 This French music festival takes place at the end of the month of August.
 This festival takes place right in the center of the city, you won’t need a car.
-The line-up is impressive with most of the main francophone artists like Orelsan or Angèle.
+The line-up is impressive with most of the main francophone artists like Orelsan or Angèle singing famous French songs.
 You can also listen to some prestigious international artists.